hanjingo/doc/interview.md

 The `GROUP BY` clause is used to ararnge identical data into groups.
 It is typically used with aggregate functions to perform calculations on each group rather than on the entire dataset.

+#### What is the purpose of the ALTER command in SQL?

+The ALTER command is used to modify the structure of an existing database object.
+This command is essential for adapting our database schema as requirements evolve.

 #### What are aggregate functions in SQL?

 Aggregate functions perform calculations on a set of values and return a single value.